THE HISTORY OF THE TWINNING LINK BETWEEN BATH AND ALKMAAR

 The Alkmaar Garden with commemorative sign

-The Alkmaar Garden is often planted with tulips, as it was in 1946, following a gift of 5,000 bulbs from Alkmaar; and is again in 2017, following a further gift of 5,000 bulbs to the City to mark 70 years of friendship.
+The Alkmaar Garden is often planted with tulips, as it was in 1946, following a gift of 5,000 bulbs from Alkmaar; and was again in Spring 2017, following a further gift of 5,000 bulbs to the City to mark 70 years of friendship.

 Tulips from Alkmaar flowering in Parade Gardens in Bath